Trust Litigation in Florida. When a Trust Needs a Firm Hand (and a Clear Plan)

 Why These Cases Require Experienced Counsel

-Trust litigation is one of the most complex areas of Florida law.
-It combines elements of probate procedure, fiduciary duty, and financial forensics.
+Trust litigation is one of the most complex areas of Florida law, blending probate procedure, fiduciary duty, and financial forensics.
 A poorly handled trust dispute can:

 The Human Side of Trust Litigation